-A little about this easy one dish meal.
-I used boneless skinless chicken thighs instead of breasts for two reasons.
+I use boneless skinless chicken thighs instead of breasts for two reasons.
 The first reason is because they are more budget-friendly.
 Secondly, this dish has to cook for quite awhile to make the rice tender.
 The chicken thighs don’t dry up like chicken breasts might.
-I used Red Gold Diced Tomatoes with Basil, Garlic and Oregano to keep the ingredient list nice and short — all the flavor you need is in the tomatoes.
-This is similar in some ways to my healthy stuffed pepper casserole, but Ben and I were in agreement that we liked this even better.

 Like the convenience of canned tomatoes?